 Here we will tell you the chance of getting an orange for any given checkin!

 Our goal is to provide a useful tool for measuring the orange in our trees while finding a quantitative method for measuring if we are improving or degrading over time.

 Found a bug?
 File in bugzilla under Tree Management :: OrangeFactor

-have a complaint or a suggestion? send to auto-tools at mozilla dot com or find us in #ateam on irc.mozilla.org
+Have a complaint or a suggestion?
+Send a message to the tools mailing list or find us in #ateam on irc.mozilla.org

 The OrangeFactor database is built from two main sources: tbpl star data and hg commit logs.
 Occasionally these are out of sync, resulting in bug information for a particular date but no push information.
 This means that the push count for that day is unknown, and thus the Orange Factor, that is, the number of oranges per push, is consequently also unknown.
 These oranges are removed from Orange Factor calculations and graphs, but they are present in graphs and tables of occurrences that do not rely on Orange Factor calculations (e.g. Bug Details, Top Bugs, the graph and table in Bug Count).

 All views except Bug Details allow you to filter the data in a variety of ways.
 There is both include filter, to specify bugs that must be in the presented data, and an exclude filter, to specify bugs that must not be in the presented data.
 If there is a conflict, generally the exclude filter wins (i.e. the exclude filter is applied after the include filter).

 You can use the top N filters in QuickSearch mode in both the include and exclude filters.
 For example, to see what the Orange Factor would look like if the top 10 bugs were fixed, select "QuickSearch" from the exclude filter dropdown, then select top 10 bugs and apply.
 You will now see the graph with the top 10 bugs removed beside the real Orange Factor graph.